Helmholtz-UFZ/MiniSpecFirmware/README.md

 * use `stcf` to store the just setup config to the SD card
 * disconnect `CMDS_EN` to enter deepsleep
 * (external) set the `TRIGGER` Pin to high for at least `100 ms`.

 Note: All measurements are stored to SD

 Note: The `TRIGGER`-Pin and the `CMDS_EN` Pin are the same !

 **SD card**

+In the config on the SD the following is stored:
+* if format bin or ascii is used
+* the current mode
+* the debug level
+* the `UPPER` and `LOWER` for auto-adjust
+* 32 integration times
+* the current integration time index
+* measurement repetitions aka. `N`
+* start-time, end-time, interval

 If you are satisfied with your timing and measurement configuration (check with `c?`), you can store the config on the SD card with `stcf`.